Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends/OpenChain_and_Friends_2025.md

   - Yes, as we will have international participants, we plan to have english as event language, but for specific sessions we can also discuss to provide it in german (e.g. for people new to the topic) / Ja, wir haben internationale Teilnehmer, daher planen wir mit Englisch als Veranstaltungssprache.
 Aber wir können uns auch vorstellen bei entsprechendem Bedarf spezifische Themen (z.B.
 Themen für regionale Teilnehmer, die im Thema neu sind) auch in Deutsch / Schwäbisch ;-) zu machen.

 - Target group is also SME / KMU - is this acc. to KMU 2003/361 with < 250 employees?
   - Concerning the event we would welcome also bigger companies but want to explicitly support the small and medium businesses with the content.
-Only the concrete FOSS-LÄND offerings (e.g. vouchers/Beratungsgutschein etc.) are explicitly for SME / KMU in the region, see details in german only: https://www.transformationswissen-bw.de/beratung/beratungsgutschein
+Only the concrete The FOSS-LÄND offerings (e.g. vouchers/Beratungsgutschein etc.) are explicitly for SME / KMU in the region, see details in german only: https://www.transformationswissen-bw.de/beratung/beratungsgutschein

 - CRA and NIS2 would be expected as topics &  Will the new Software Product Liability Act be a topic?
   - We are currently collecting proposals from all sides (see question about content above with link to the topic backlog).
 The general questions about What and Why will be addressed in the opening presentation.
 You can also join the mailing list to pre-discuss the contents for the workshops/round-tables: [https://groups.io/g/oss-based-compliance-tooling](https://groups.io/g/oss-based-compliance-tooling)